DavidRaab/website/content/posts/draft-closures.md

 }
 ```

-In the object-oriented code the `iter` function becomes a method on the object,
+In the object-oriented code i make the `iter` function a method.
+Now it becomes
-including all other iteration functions you will come up with.
-You finally
-use the `Range` class like this.
+easy to define multiple ranges and iterate through them.

 ```perl
 my $r1 = Range->new(start => 1, stop =>  5);